NPopkin/NPopkin/README.md

 Check out my [Portfolio](https://github.com/NPopkin/Portfolio) for some new projects I have been working on.

-I am currently looking for oppertunities in Data Science.

 In my free time, I love to hike with my dog, photograph cool nature and cook anything and everything!